shuseel/FUTURE_CS_01/images/readme.md

-Screenshots used in the report
+# Screenshots used in the report

+Figure 3.1: Username and Password Disclosure